Summiting Cradle Mountain was at the top of my Tasmania bucket list.

-Read on as I take you along the 8-hour hike to the Cradle Mountain Summit, with tips for avoiding the crowds, the best viewpoints, and more!
+Read on as I take you along the hike to the Cradle Mountain Summit, with tips for avoiding the crowds, the best viewpoints, and more!

 Torn Tackies contains affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my disclosure for more information.

-Cradle Mountain Summit Hike details
+Cradle Mountain Summit Hike difficulty

-Start: Dove Lake Car Park
+Start | Dove Lake Car Park

 The starting point for this Cradle Mountain summit walk is the car park closest to Dove Lake.